-- Place the bobbin in question on a firm surface and bang firmly together using a rubber hammer or soft mallet. - Check the brake band tension (is it over-tensioned?) - Rotate the bobbin by hand to ensure that it spins freely. - When new, push on and off several times, swapping ends each time to remove any plastic burrs. - Check the brake band is it fluffy or damaged?
-If so, replace it. - (Rose/Suzie/Little Gem/Pioneer) If the flyer is jammed against the bobbin, use the 2mm allen key to move the brass collar on the flyer shaft until there is approximately 2mm of float for the bobbin.
+- Check the brake band tension (is it over-tensioned?) - Rotate the bobbin by hand to ensure that it spins freely. - When new, push on and off several times, swapping ends each time to remove any plastic burrs. - Check the brake band is it fluffy or damaged?
+If so, replace it. - (Rose/Suzie/Little Gem/Pioneer) If the flyer is jammed against the bobbin, use the 2mm allen key to move the stainless steel collar on the flyer shaft until there is approximately 2mm of float for the bobbin.